notofonts/noto-docs/src/miniarticles/NotoSansTeluguUI.md

 # Noto Sans Telugu UI

-Noto Sans Telugu UI is a unmodulated (“sans serif”) design for app and website user interfaces in the Indic _Telugu_ script.
+Noto Sans Telugu UI is an unmodulated (“sans serif”) design for app and website user interfaces in the Indic _Telugu_ script.

 Noto Sans Telugu UI has multiple weights and widths, contains 958 glyphs, 11 OpenType features, and supports 163 characters from 4 Unicode blocks: Telugu, Basic Latin, General Punctuation, Devanagari.